 My aunt, Gloria, is a Prisoner of Hope.
 She is the first daughter of my grandparents on my mother side.

-A prayer warrior, a pistol (wise yet quick, if you know what I mean) a faithful faith champion.
+A prayer warrior, a pistol (wise yet quick, if you know what I mean) and a faithful champion of The Lord.

 Her husband, a man of faith with a meek and gentle disposition was diagnosed with sickle cell…and passed away shortly thereafter.